cristov7/Python_Web_Basics/README.md

 # SoftUni - Python Web Basics - May 2023

-In this repository there are solutions to tasks from the Python Web Basics of the software academy of SoftUni University.
+In this repository there are solutions to tasks from the Python Web Basics course of the software academy of SoftUni University.

 https://softuni.bg/trainings/4109/python-web-basics-may-2023